A Survey for Deep Reinforcement Learning Based Network Intrusion Detection: Introduction

-Artificial intelligence (AI) plays an essential role in NID \cite{ferrag2020deep, dixit2021deep}.
+Artificial intelligence (AI) plays an essential role in NID \cite{ferrag2020deep, dixit2021deep}. \Cref{overview} shows an overview of network intrusion detection and specific working flow of anomaly-based network intrusion detection.
+The system is positioned between the Internet and internal users, with traffic flowing through a router and firewall before reaching the Network Intrusion Detection System, which employs both signature-based detection for known attack patterns and anomaly-based detection for novel threats.
+The anomaly-based detection pipeline, detailed in the lower section, consists of four sequential stages: network traffic collection from network devices, data processing for feature extraction and normalization, automated model prediction using neural network algorithms, and alert raising when potential intrusions are detected.
+This dual-detection approach combines traditional pattern-matching techniques with advanced machine learning methods to provide robust, real-time protection against both known and emerging network security threats.
 Traditional machine learning (ML) algorithms, including supervised and unsupervised learning e.g., Support Vector Machines (SVM), K-Nearest Neighbors (KNN), Random Forests (RF), and Multilayer Perceptron (MLP), have made improvements for NIDS in multiple ways \cite{ahmad2021network}.
-Further, deep learning (DL), by constructing deep neural networks, are capable of learning and fitting highly complex patterns and features from large amounts of given training data \cite{lopez2020application}.
+Further, deep learning (DL), by constructing deep neural networks, is capable of learning and fitting highly complex patterns and features from large amounts of given training data \cite{lopez2020application}.
 It can effectively learn and simulate patterns of normal behaviour in network traffic, thereby identifying abnormal activities or potential intrusions \cite{dixit2021deep, ahmad2021network, lopez2020application}.
-Compared with traditional ML methods, critical features in network intrusion could be extracted automatically by deep learning without much laborious feature selection.
+Compared with traditional ML methods, critical features in network intrusion could be extracted automatically by deep learning without as much laborious feature selection.

 However, the DL model hugely relies on large, high-quality datasets \cite{li2019learning}.
 Keeping up to date with large-scale real-world cyber intrusion data is both time-consuming and labour-intensive.
 In addition, utilizing outdated datasets could potentially compromise the generalization capabilities of DL models \cite{damasevicius2020litnet}.
 Reinforcement Learning (RL), a subset of ML, imitates human learning strategies more closely than any other ML approach due to its ability to acquire knowledge from its own experiences by navigating and leveraging unfamiliar environments, and so is considered a potential solution to this problem \cite{nguyen2021deep}.
 Building on the principles of RL, Deep Reinforcement Learning (DRL) leverages neural networks to manage complex, high-dimensional input spaces.
 With outstanding decision-making and optimal control skills, DRL algorithms have achieved overwhelming success in many different fields, from real-world applications, e.g., drone racing \cite{kaufmann2023champion}, autonomous driving \cite{isele2018navigating}, biological data mining \cite{mahmud2018applications}, natural language processing \cite{keneshloo2019deep}, autonomous surgery \cite{nguyen2019new}, drug design \cite{popova2018deep} to virtual games domain, e.g., the game of Go \cite{silver2017mastering}, StarCraft II \cite{sun2018tstarbots}.
 Furthermore, because of the ability to dynamically adapt to the environment, DRL has been widely applied in cybersecurity, including in areas of NID \cite{mathew2021deep,sewak2023deep} and adversarial simulation enhancement \cite{oh2023applying}.